Sinus Infection (cont.)

 - Avoid allergens in the environment

 - People who suffer from chronic sinusitis should avoid areas and activities that may aggravate the condition, such as

 secondhand smoke, and diving under water in chlorinated pools.

-Medically Reviewed by a Doctor on 8/16/2012
+Medically Reviewed by a Doctor on 11/16/2015

 Must Read Articles Related to Sinus Infection